What is a cookie?

 This cookie is used to unequivocally identify the user to the firewall and security system

-QTranslate WordPress cookie is used to enable support for different languages on a website.
-The tests of this cookie to see if cookies are enabled, you can store language preferences.
+QTranslate WordPress cookie is used to enable compatibility with different languages on a website.
+Language preferences can be saved.

 Unique identification of Vimeo Analytics